ray-project/ray/doc/source/tune/faq.rst

 .. _tune-default-search-space:

-How Do I Configure Search Spaces?
+How do I configure search spaces?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can specify a grid search or sampling distribution via the dict passed into ``tune.run(config=...)``.